daleao/sdv/ImmersiveProfessions/README.md

 ## Prestige

-The [Statue of Uncertainty](https://stardewvalleywiki.com/The_Sewers#Statue%20Of%20Uncertainty) has been replaced by the Statue of Prestige, which is capable of reseting level 10 skills, for a price.
+The [Statue of Uncertainty](https://stardewvalleywiki.com/The_Sewers#Statue%20Of%20Uncertainty) has been replaced by the Statue of Prestige, which is capable of resetting level 10 skills, for a price.
 A skill reset preserves all related professions, and (optionally) forgets all related recipes.
 The farmer can use this to eventually acquire all 30 professions simultaneously.
-Reseting a skill costs 10,000g the first time, 50,000g the second time, and 100,000g the last time (values are configurable).
+Resetting a skill costs 10,000g the first time, 50,000g the second time, and 100,000g the last time (values are configurable).
 The ribbon in the skills page of the game menu reflects the number of professions acquired in each skill.

 Once the ribbon has reached its fourth stage, signaling that all professions have been obtained, its level cap is raised to 20, allowing the farmer to continue developing tool proficiency or max health.
 Skill level also affects the odds of higher quality crops and fishes, the amount of berries foraged per bush, and the duration of Ultimate and related perks.